professional decorating tips: Cozy fall décor

 - If you get stuck take a break and return to your inspiration sources to help unlock new ideas.
 Take ideas you like and make them your own by putting your own spin on it.

-I like to think of decorating as “play”!
-Many times I don’t know if I will like something until I try it.
+I like to think of decorating as “play.”
+Many times, I don’t know if I will like something until I try it.
 When I decorate there is a lot of trial and error.
-Sometimes I try something and I’m not sure about it, and it will evolve over several days, until I finally get an “ah-hah” breakthrough and solve it.
+Sometimes I try something and I’m not sure about it, and it will evolve over several days, until I finally get a breakthrough and solve it.

 Decorating is a visual puzzle.
 You are in charge.
 There are no real right or wrong answers.
 You really have to please only your own aesthetic.
 Let that freedom empower you to explore what you love.
 Your aesthetic will evolve as you decorate.